Ashworth836/appacademy-projects/README.md

 PictureDisplay feather count 1
 ```

 Check or uncheck any of the colors.
-Nothing happens.
+Nothing happens.# practice-for-week-14-react-hooks-useEffect-long-practice